pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2018-04-14-Cryptocurrencies-arent-a-solution.md

 ---

-Cryptocurrencies were alleged started because public lost trusts in banks and other financial institutions as a result of the subprime mortage crisis in 2007-08.
+Cryptocurrencies were alleged started because public lost trusts in banks and other financial institutions as a result of the subprime mortgage crisis in 2007-08.

-In the height of a lot of people trying to claim that cryptocurrencies would change how we do banking and financial transactions, I wish to express my person thoughts about its limitations (as of now).
+In the height of a lot of people trying to claim that cryptocurrencies would change how we do banking and financial transactions, I wish to express my personal thoughts about its limitations (as of now).
 Of course, technology changes and in future, the limitations can be addressed easily.
-This article addresses why banks aren't afraid of cryptocurrencies (otherwise they would have made a cryptocurrency of their own before most of the people even came to know about it).
+This article addresses why banks aren't afraid of cryptocurrencies (otherwise, they would have made a cryptocurrency of their own before most of the people even came to know about it).

 Bitcoin, the most famous cryptocurrency's